Katsina Vocational Training Center: History

 MD Yusufu established the center to empower vulnerable youth, women, physically challenged individuals, and inmates across all 34 local government areas of Katsina State.
 The Centre intentionally targets demoralized young people, offering them vocational training and rehabilitation to foster self-reliance.
 The center locates at MD Yusuf Street, Kerau Quarters, Katsina, it provides training under a visionary framework set by M.D.
 Yusuf himself.

+According to Aristocracy Rebel: A Biography of M.D.
+Yusufu (2006), the idea for what later became the Katsina Vocational Training Center emerged in 2002 after a Katsina-based journalist, Danjuma, alerted M.D.
+Yusufu to rising youth drug abuse, political rivalry, and recurring arrests of young addicts by the National Drug Law Enforcement Agency.
+Concerned that the growing social crisis required rehabilitation rather than repeated punishment, Yusufu encouraged Danjuma to design a remedial programme, which initially carried the proposed name “M.D.
+Yusufu Vocational Center” before Yusufu advised adopting the neutral name “Katsina Vocational Center.”
+The centre began modestly with about ₦400,000, volunteer instructors, and training in small-scale skills such as making footmats, yoghurt, ointments, and candles, while also providing start-up materials and later admitting persons with disabilities.
+Its approach included an initial phase of psychological reorientation to help trainees build confidence.
+The centre’s early success attracted attention beyond Katsina, with other state governments visiting to understudy the model.

 A notable legacy is the daily library period, which he personally mandated to instil a culture of literacy and lifelong learning among trainees.
 As at 2018, KVTC has empowered over 11,900 individuals, including 2,770 inmates at the NDLEA facility and 870 at Katsina Correctional Centre, all sourced from across the state.
 These efforts significantly reduce dependence on government jobs and help curb insecurity.

 Training programs range from tailoring, shoe-making, computer literacy, welding, to auto-mechanics, among others.
 This wide array of vocational offerings ensures inclusivity and relevance to various socioeconomic needs.
 The center remained under close supervision of its founder until he died in April 2015.
 However, to ensure sustained governance and continuity beyond his lifetime, in 2014 he appointed Emir Muhammadu Sanusi II of Kano as KVTC Chairman.